enryH/gcp_ml_engine_talk/README.md

+# Slides on GCP ML-Engine

+Copied `reveal.js` into folder

 # Develop DL models using Tensorflow and pipelines for industrialization and model serving

 # TensorFlow and Google Cloud Platform (GCP) documentations and instructions